Services / SQL Server performance review

 Indexes and statistics

-• Missing-index requests checked against the actual workload, not applied blindly.
+• Missing-index requests checked against the actual workload before any index change.

 • Duplicate, unused, wide or write-heavy indexes that slow the system down elsewhere.